PrEP (Pre-Exposure Prophylaxis)

-PrEP, which stands for Pre-Exposure prophylaxis, is a pill that when taken daily can reduce the chances of becoming HIV Positive through sex by more than 99% (CDC).
-Our Network has a PrEP Peer Navigator you can contact to learn more about PrEP in our area.
+PrEP, which stands for pre-exposure prophylaxis, is a pill that when taken daily can reduce the chances of becoming HIV Positive through sex by more than 99% (CDC).
+Our Network of clinics provide access to PrEP across our 11-county region.
+You can talk to our PrEP Peer Navigator to learn more about PrEP in our area.
 We also have a PrEP coordinator who helps providers start PrEP clinics and build provider capacity.

 To find a PrEP Provider in our area, please visit the “Resource Director” tab at the top.